Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: Acknowledgement

 \section{Acknowledgement}

-The authors thank C. Cain and A. D'Aloisio for helpful comments on this work.
+The authors thank A. Mesinger, C. Cain, A. D'Aloisio, and the anonymous referee for helpful comments on this work.
 This work was supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
-HP was supported by JSPS KAKENHI Grant Number 19K23455.
-KA was supported by NRF-2016R1D1A1B04935414 and NRF-2016R1A5A1013277, and appreciates APCTP and IPMU for their hospitality during completion of this work.
-SH was supported by JSPS KAKENHI Grant Number 18J01296.
-PRS was supported in part by U.S. NSF grant number AST-1009799, NASA grant number NNX11AE09G, NASA/JPL grant number RSA Nos.
-1492788 and 1515294, and supercomputer resources from NSF XSEDE grant number TG-AST090005 and the Texas Advanced Computing Center (TACC) at the University of Texas at Austin.
+H.P. was supported by JSPS KAKENHI grant No. 19K23455.
+K.A. was supported by NRF-2016R1D1A1B04935414 and NRF-2016R1A5A1013277, and appreciates APCTP and IPMU for their hospitality during completion of this work.
+S.H. was supported by JSPS KAKENHI grant No. 18J01296.
+P.R.S. was supported in part by U.S. NSF grant No. AST-1009799, NASA grant No. NNX11AE09G, NASA/JPL grant No. RSA Nos.
+1492788 and 1515294, and supercomputer resources from NSF XSEDE grant No. TG-AST090005 and the Texas Advanced Computing Center (TACC) at the University of Texas at Austin.
 Numerical computations were carried out on Cray XC50 and PC cluster at Center for Computational Astrophysics, National Astronomical Observatory of Japan.

 \end{CJK}